maisiesadler/api-generation/docs/blog.md

 This interface could then be implemented in the service.

-The other requirement was that the tool needed to be easier to use than writing the API yourself so that people actually use it.
+The other requirement was that the tool needed to be easier to use than writing the API yourself so that people choose to use it.

 ### Benefits